Devlin-Moyer/macaw/README.md

   Arguments:

-  - `given_model`: the Cobrapy Model object containing the GSMM to be tested
+  - `given_model`: the Cobrapy Model object containing the GSMM to be tested.
-  - `ppi_ids`: the IDs of metabolites in `given_model` that represent diphosphate ions
+  - `ppi_ids`: the IDs of metabolites in `given_model` that represent diphosphate ions.
-  - `pi_ids`: the IDs of metabolites in `given_model` that represent inorganic (mono)phosphate ions
+  - `pi_ids`: the IDs of metabolites in `given_model` that represent inorganic (mono)phosphate ions.
   - `use_names`: (optional) whether or not to use the "name" attributes of the metabolites in `model` in the reaction equation column in the output DataFrame instead of the metabolite IDs.
 False by default.
-  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output DataFrame.
+  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output.
+Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID.
 False by default.
-Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID
   - `verbose`: (optional) controls how many messages are printed when the test runs.
 Set to 0 to print no messages.
 1 by default.

-  Returns a Pandas DataFrame with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the diphosphate test:
+  Returns a `Pandas.DataFrame` with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the diphosphate test:

-  - "ok" if the reaction either does not involve diphosphate or is already irreversible
+  - "ok" if the reaction either does not involve diphosphate or is already irreversible.
-  - "should be irreversible" if the reaction is reversible and diphosphate is a product
+  - "should be irreversible" if the reaction is reversible and diphosphate is a product.
-  - "should be flipped and made irreversible" if the reaction is reversible and diphosphate is a reactant (the suggestion to flip such reactions is to ensure that no reactions in the GSMM are only capable of sustaining non-positive fluxes, which won't break any math one might want to do with a GSMM but might be confusing or aesthetically unappealing)
+  - "should be flipped and made irreversible" if the reaction is reversible and diphosphate is a reactant (the suggestion to flip such reactions is to ensure that no reactions in the GSMM are only capable of sustaining non-positive fluxes, which won't break any math one might want to do with a GSMM but might be confusing or aesthetically unappealing).

   Unlike the other tests, the diphosphate test does not return an edge list connecting the reactions it flags.